Why pursue a degree in the visual arts at Cal State Fullerton?

 Fine art faculty members working in drawing, painting, photography, video, installation, sculpture, ceramics, glass, crafts and jewelry have exhibited in prestigious museums and galleries in Japan, England, Mexico, Australia, Germany, Italy, South America, and throughout North America.
 Reviews of their art have been published in national and international publications including Art News, Art Papers, New American Paintings, the International Sculpture Center Contemporanea, New Art Examiner, the Los Angeles Times and the Orange County Register.
 They have received awards from the Getty, the National Endowment of the Arts, the Pollock-Krasner Foundation, the Bemis Center for Contemporary Art, and the Los Angeles Metro Transit Authority.

 The department faculty has been active in developing partnerships with corporate and public entities to enhance the educational and career opportunities of our students and alumni.
 The most developed of these interactions involves numerous companies participating in the department’s internship program serving approximately 200 students each year.
 Drawn from over 100 graphic design, apparel, food, packaging, advertising and other companies are art directors, creative directors, and studio representatives visiting the campus to speak with faculty and students and to review the portfolios of the internship students each semester and at the close of the summer session.
 Notable among studios in the business of entertainment content creation, promotion and delivery, and playing a key role with the department, are the Nickelodeon Animation and Walt Disney Studios.
-Cal State Fullerton’s Visual Arts Department holds the distinction of being the only public institution of higher education among 18 worldwide participants in The Walt Disney Company Partners in Education program.
+Cal State Fullerton’s Department of Art holds the distinction of being the only public institution of higher education among 18 worldwide participants in The Walt Disney Company Partners in Education program.

 What exhibition opportunities are available for fine artists?